 Exchange Traded Funds (ETFs) are powerful investment tools that have become the most popular trading vehicle available today.
 In fact, in 2018 investors are expected to pour more than $400 billion into Exchange Traded Funds (ETFs), and the pace of the inflow of money is accelerating.
 Goldman Sachs forecasts that ETF inflows will surge 33% in 2018, from 2017's already lofty level of about $300 million.
 The result is a generational shift of financial assets of immense proportions.

-Some people compare investing with individual stocks to betting at the beginning of the season on who will win the Super Bowl many months later.
-Continuing with this analogy, investing in passive, index-based ETFs would similar to owning the entire National Football League (NFL).
-If you were bullish on the sport of football, you could own part of the entire NFL instead of an individual team and you would make money off of a portion of all the revenue from all the teams collectively – regardless of which team wins the Super Bowl each year.
+Some people compare investing by selecting individual stocks to betting at the beginning of the season on who will win the Super Bowl many months later.
+Continuing with this analogy, investing in passive, index-based ETFs would be similar to owning the entire National Football League (NFL).
+If you were bullish on the sport of football, you might choose to own part of the entire NFL – instead of an individual team.
+This way, you would make money off of a portion of all the revenue from all the teams collectively – regardless of which team wins the Super Bowl each year.

-Furthermore, if you owned an individual football team, there's always the chance that some freak event could severely damage your revenue stream, such as Hurricane Katrina flooding the Superdome in New Orleans and shutting down all play in that stadium for many years.
+Furthermore, if you owned an individual football team, there's always the chance that some freak event could upend your investment, such as Hurricane Katrina flooding the Superdome in New Orleans and shutting down all play in that stadium for many years.
 However, if you owned a portion of the entire NFL, you know that can never happen.
 A disaster affecting one individual team is mitigated by the collective performance of all the rest.
 So, under which scenario is there a higher chance you will make money at the end of each season?

 | The demand for equities by ETFs is increasing since 2004 – and accelerated upward again beginning in 2016 – as investors poured money into their favored investment vehicle.
 Meanwhile, mutual funds are bleeding assets.

-Source: Federal Reserve Board, Goldman sSchs Global Investment Research
+Source: Federal Reserve Board, Goldman Sachs Global Investment Research

 The Mutual Fund Era: 1980-2005